samuelroiz/DA_Heroes_Of_Pymoli/README.md

 ![Age Demographics](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/age_demographics.png)

 A table based on age.
-Age from twnety to twenty-four has highest percetnage of players.
+Age from twenty to twenty-four has the highest percentage of players.
+The second-highest percentage of age is twenty-five to twenty-nine.
+The following table shows that aged twenty to twenty-nine take up to 57 percent of the purchases in the game market.
+The least amount of purchases is age 40 and above.
+The reason aged forty and above do not purchase or be involved in the game is due to lack of technology exposure.
+Clients aged 30 or below have a better understanding of how technology and video games work since they grew up with it.

 ![Ages Purchases Table](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/ages_purchases_table.png)